-How often should yo change your front and rear differential fluids?
-Well, it depends on your vehicle, driving conditions and differential fluid quality.
+How often should you change your front and rear differential fluid?
+It depends on your vehicle, driving conditions and differential fluid quality.

 That’s a pretty vague answer, but it’s true.